g-cas/g-cas/README.md

-- 👋 Hi, I’m Grant
+- 👋 Hi, I’m Grant!
-- 👀 I’m interested in everything!
+- 👀 I’m interested in machine learning, automation, and app development.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python _(and would also like to learn Java and Swift)._
-- 💞️ I’m looking to collaborate on any open source projects that requires documentation
+- 💞️ I’m looking to collaborate on projects that require documentation.
 - 📫 How to reach me at 0-sledges-thaw@icloud.com

 <!---